Fair Traffic Laws

 RESPONSIBILITY OF THE STATE

 The test for success in this responsibility is whether or not the great majority of motorists voluntarily comply with traffic regulations.
-If they do not, the State’s approach is flawed and ineffective.
-The State may have imposed unreasonable regulations or its education and enforcement programs may not be working.
+If they do not, the State may have imposed unreasonable regulations or its education and enforcement programs may not be working.

 1. Reflect the reasonable behavior of motorists.